 Within the test, these were only moderately cushioned insoles, though the cushioning in the midsole made the boots comfortable.

 The Arctic Sport boots have great traction.
-No matter what surface we were on, whether we were running up grassy hills, trying to slide in mud, walking along creek beds, or walking on snow, we didn't slip.
+No matter what surface we're on, whether we're running up grassy hills, trying to slide in mud, walking along creek beds, or walking on snow, we don't slip.
 We did slide a bit on pure ice, but that's hard to avoid.

 With neoprene insulation and a fleece lining, as well as a 2mm thermal underlay, the Arctic Sport boots earned a perfect 10 for warmth.

-We loved how they felt in cold conditions, and with thick socks, we're willing to entertain the manufacturer's claim that these boots can go down to -40°F. During our bathtub ice water test, we spent over 20 minutes in the Arctic Sport boots, barefoot and without moving, before declaring them the unequivocal winners, as our feet were only just beginning to feel a slight chill (and we'd cut the other boots when our feet became uncomfortably cold).
-The second best boots were the Editors' Choice Bogs Classic Ultra High, which lasted a respectable 15 minutes.
+We loved how they felt in cold conditions, and with thick socks, we're willing to entertain the manufacturer's claim that these boots can go down to -40°F. During our bathtub ice water test, we spent over 20 minutes in the Arctic Sport boots, barefoot and without moving, before declaring them the unequivocal winners, as our feet were only just beginning to feel any chill at all (and we'd cut the other boots when our feet became uncomfortably cold).

 The high shank height and snug fit around our calves made us certain that no snow could sneak in.